ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 #### Option based action
 TODO
 Another example.
-How about an option that records interaction with a user and a customer service rep, assigns it a impact rating (high, medium, low) and includes a comment.
+How about an option that records interaction with a user and a customer service rep, assigns it an impact rating (high, medium, low) and includes a comment.

 ## What Triggers an Action & what is the sequence of events
 list of all places